JimChang26/JimChang26.github.io/docs/_posts/2020-10-22-executorservice.markdown

 ExecutorService provides two termination methods.
 Once the termination method is called, ExecutorService will not accept any new task.

-the detail of this two Method in Java docs
+the detail of this two methods in Java docs

 * shutdown()
   * Initiates an orderly shutdown in which previously submitted tasks are executed.